-Garage sales are a geat excuse for our whole family to be outside.
-My kids learned quickly the advantage of clearing out old stuff in exchange for some cash.
-They each took a table and offered help (probably too much) and assistance in selecting items.
+Garage sales are a great excuse for our whole family to be outside, spending time together.
+Your children kids will learn quickly the advantage of clearing out old stuff in exchange for some cash.
+They each took a table and offered help (probably too much) and assisted in selecting items.
 If anything sold from their table, they earned a commission.

-First, you want to make sure all items you aren’t selling are out of eyesight to potential buyers and unfortunately thieves.
+Make sure all items you aren’t selling are out of eyesight to potential buyers.
 If you can’t hide them, it’s best to put a tarp over them so there is no question.

-Having a clean space to organize & prepare will help your garage sale run smoother.
+Then, clean out your garage.
+You’ll need your garage (or driveway) to display the items you are selling.
+So, having a clean space to organize and prepare will help your garage sale run smoother.

-If you didn’t store your belongings on the ground in your home; people aren’t going to want to buy them if you put them on the ground during the sale.
+The best route to go if you don’t know how to organize your garage sale is to use tables to display the items clearly.
+If you didn’t store your belongings on the ground in your home, people aren’t going to want to buy them if you put them on the ground during the sale.
 The only thing that should be lower than table height are kids toys & games.